 Since you will be serving the chicken with extra sauce, you can get away with as little as 30 minutes of marinating time!
 However, the longer, the better… For that reason, I recommend marinating it overnight, when possible.
 Anything up to 24 hours will work.

 Fun fact, in Argentina, no one marinates their chicken or steak in chimichurri sauce – but it’s delicious!

 Depending on whether you go for grilled, pan-fried, or baked chimichurri chicken, the results will differ slightly.
 However, how you enjoy the herby chicken will remain the same.
 Here are some of my favorite ways:

-- Grains/potato: Serve with a side of quinoa, brown rice, mashed potatoes, or cauliflower mash.
+- Grains/potato: Serve with a side of quinoa, brown rice or mashed potatoes.
 It also pairs well with dishes like this Mediterranean quinoa salad.

-- Side salads: My favorite option with this chimichurri chicken is a simple tomato-based salad like tomato mozzarella salad or lettuce salad recipe.
+- Side salads: My favorite option with this chimichurri chicken is a simple tomato-based salad like lettuce salad recipe.
 It will also pair with a healthy coleslaw, dill coleslaw, or Mexican bean salad.

-- Veggie sides: Like roasted asparagus, baked butternut squash, or baked zucchini sticks.
+- Veggie sides: Like roasted asparagus or baked zucchini sticks.

 - Toss leftovers into a salad: You can enjoy leftover chimichurri chicken cold in a simple salad like this spinach salad, arugula salad, or even this baby kale salad.